william-heyland/php-fms-test/README.md

 Please **do not** use any third party frameworks.

+We would suggest that you use git commits in a way that allows the reviewer to understand the thought process taken to achieve each given goal.
+Branching models are not required but can be utilised if you like, at the very least wrapping each feature into a commit is recommended.

 Conclusion
 ----------

 In your repository *PROGRESS* file, you should note your experience with the task, and provide some critique to the codebase as a whole.

+If you used Vagrant and/or PuPHPet to create a development VM please include the configuration files so we can test your code on the same platform.